AnthonyCxx/Notes-and-Writeups/C++/Input and Output/iomanip.md

 [scientific notation](https://www.chem.tamu.edu/class/fyp/mathrev/mr-scnot.html).
 The line `cout << scientific << 127.14315;` would display the number 127.14315
 as 1.271432e+02.

+This is not a comprehensive list of manipulators.

 ## Manipulators

 ### setw()